Johan-Ruiz/anomaly-detection-topological-data-analysis/_posts/2020-06-25-introducing-lanyon.md

 - $k-$NN Algorithms and how the may fail
 	- Local Outlier Factor (LOF) Algorithm
     - Connectivity-Based Outlier Factor (COF) Algorithm
-- What´s TDA and How it works
+- What´s TDA and how it works
 	- Computing Persisten Homology
-    - Bottleneck Dsitance
+    - Bottleneck Didtance
 - The model